Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Methodology

 \textit{Quantization} is the process of representing a large (possibly infinite) set of values with a smaller (finite) one, e.g., mapping the real numbers to the integers.
 In image processing, quantization is often employed as a lossy compression technique by mapping a range of pixel intensities to a single representing one.
 In other words, reducing the number of colors of an image to cut its file size.

 \textit{Scalar quantization} is the most practical and straightforward approach to quantize an image.
 In scalar quantization, all inputs within a specified interval are mapped to a common value (called codeword), and the inputs in a different interval will be mapped to a different codeword.
-There are two types of scalar quantization techniques, \textit{uniform quantization} and \textit{non-uniform quantization}~\cite{Gonzalez1977Digital}.
-In uniform quantization, the input will be separated into the same size intervals, and in non-uniform quantization they are usually of different sizes chosen with an optimization algorithm to minimize the distortion~\cite{Gonzalez1977Digital}.
-In practice, we can set the interval size according to the probability density function (PDF) of pixel values.
-The intervals for frequent pixel values can be set smaller, and larger for infrequent pixel values.
-Figure 6 illustrates the examples of the two kinds of quantization.
+There are two types of scalar quantization, \textit{uniform quantization} and \textit{non-uniform quantization} \cite{gonzalez2012digital}.
+In uniform quantization, the input will be separated into the same size intervals, while in non-uniform quantization, the intervals are usually of different sizes chosen with an optimization algorithm to minimize the distortion~\cite{srivastava2012non,dziugaite2016study}.
+A small-scale empirical study is performed on 100 MNIST digits with FGSM attack to decide which type of quantization can more effectively downgrade the effect of the perturbation.
+We adopt the algorithm in \cite{srivastava2012non} to perform non-uniform quantization.
+The number of intervals is set to two for both uniform and non-uniform quantization.
+As Table \ref{table:quantization} shows, uniform quantization can achieve much higher F1 score in detection and spend much less time.
+Therefore, in this study, we employ the uniform quantization technique to handle the sample.

-Images are meant to be viewed by the human and the human eyes can tolerate some distortions, such as the color reduction introduced by the lossy compression.
-In practice, the state-of-the-art DNN-based image classifiers are trained and classify samples from the view of human observers.
-Accordingly, these trained classifiers can also tolerate the color reduction to some extent.
-Namely, for a benign sample, its classification is likely to be preserved for its quantized version.
-As shown in Figure 7, GoogLeNet can still correctly classify the scalar quantized samples with high confidences.